DERRY CITY: McEneff inspires City win

 Derry City 3-1 Shamrock Rovers

-The midfielder fired home an unstoppable pile driver early on and his 90th minute penalty sealed the points, in what was a hard fought battle.
+The midfielder fired home an unstoppable pile driver early on and his 90th minute penalty sealed the points.

 City made one change to the side which drew at Limerick, with Lukas Schubert coming in for Joshua Daniels, who dropped to the bench.